guoshimin/guoshimin.github.io/_posts/2016-06-03-kubernetes-postmortem.markdown

   - weird symptoms: can't `docker inspect` any images
 - On dev master, kubelet died due to dependencies and didn't restart due to my misunderstanding of certain aspects of how systemd dependencies work.

-Timeline for the dev master outage:
+Timeline for the dev master outage: (times are UTC)

 - Jun 04 02:38:08 flanneld process died. flanneld.service entered failed state.
 - Jun 04 02:38:13 systemd started to try to restart flanneld.
 It was 5 seconds after flanneld died because `RestartSec=5s` was configured for flanneld.service